junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Right around the time when Dean wonders if he can sneak out of the room without the rest two of them noticing, Sam shouts out his eureka, "I find something!
 Hmm, maybe.
 I think."

 "Aren't you a scholarship boy."
-Dean gratefully lays down the book that must have more than a thousand pages and gets up promptly, "What do you get?"
+Dean gratefully lays down the book in his hands that must have more than a thousand pages with packed tiny fonts and without any picture, and gets up promptly, "What do you get?"

-Dean and Cass gather around him, each taking a side of the chair and sitting on the armrest.
+Dean and Cass gather around him, each taking a side of the chair and leaning on the armrest.

 Sam fingers the line he's reading.
-It's in Enochian.
-Apparently Sam learns to read Enochian some time ago secretly and Dean is the only one in the room blinking blankly right now.
+It's Enochian.
+Apparently Sam must have learnt to read Enochian some time ago secretly and Dean is the only one in the room blinking blankly right now.

 Cass translates, "*The brightest of all light can purify darkness.*"